Escanaba, Michigan: Railroads

 The Escanaba area has been serviced by several railroads.
 The former Chicago & Northwestern Railroad connected Green Bay to their main system around the same time that they built their mainline to Escanaba.
 The CMSP&P otherwise known as the Milwaukee Road connected Escanaba to their system shortly thereafter.
 In 1898, the Escanaba & Lake Superior owned by Issac Stephenson constructed a line from its connection to the Milwaukee Road.
 Both the C&NW and the CMSP&P ran passenger service to the Escanaba area as well.
 The C&NW also connected to the Duluth Missabe & Iron Range railroad in Escanaba.
 The C&NW would acquire the CMSP&P's trackage in Escanaba and Wells.
 With the creation of the Wisconsin Central railroad, most of the lines in Escanaba were unified in a single operation with the exception of the DMIR and the E&LS.
 In 2004, when CN controlled the WC, the DMIR sold to Canadian National.
 As of April 2021, just the E&LS and CN remain.
 CN owns the last two yards in Escanaba, being the Gladstone Yard, and the Escanaba Ore Docks.

+In popular culture

+The 2001 comedy film Escanaba in da Moonlight is set in Escanaba.
+The film is known for prominently using Upper Peninsula language and slang.

+Bluegrass musician and Michigan native Billy Strings published an instrumental named Escanaba on his 2024 album Highway Prayers.